 Click on the upper part of the blue box

 Google for Jobs will then open with full functionality

 Note: If the blue job box does not appear, you are probably using an Internet browser that is not supported.
 In this case, it is best to try again with a different browser.
 For example, we recommend using the Google Chrome browser or Firefox.

 Google for Jobs offers enormous potential for employers.
 With its unbeatable reach, it can potentially reach a huge number of job seekers.
 With more than 72% of all job searches starting on Google, potential candidates can be picked up right where they expect to be.
 Google's sophisticated algorithms can also be expected to find more suitable and qualified candidates.

 A presence on Google for Jobs will become essential in the future.
 Because, as with web search, "what Google doesn't find, doesn't exist".
 It is already a noticeable trend that more and more people are searching for jobs directly on Google.
 That makes itself naturally also with the usual job boards noticeable, which register now fewer visitors and together complaint.

 As a first step, it is therefore necessary to ensure that the job ads of one's own company are included in the index at Google.

-If the job ads are basically findable on Google, this is already an important step in the right direction.
-As with the normal web search, however, the positioning must always be worked on in the job search.
+If the job ads are basically discoverable on Google, this is already an important step in the right direction.
+As with normal web searches, however, positioning must always be worked on in job searches.
 Otherwise it can quickly happen that a competitor is better positioned and therefore also gets the better candidates.
 With the continuous optimization of the job offers especially for Google for Jobs you can secure one of the top positions.